mbalitoh56/Hospital_Appointment_Scheduling/Assignment 14/CONTRIBUTING.md

 ---

-# Tag Issues for Contributors
+# TAGS ISSUES for CONTRIBUTORS

-Certainly!
-Below is the content for a `TAGS.md` file, designed to guide contributors on how to find and utilize labeled issues in your GitHub repository.

----

-# 🏷️ TAGS.md: Navigating Labeled Issues
+## Navigating Labeled Issues

 Welcome to the Hospital Appointment Scheduling System project!
 This guide will help you find and understand issues labeled for contribution.